sunilkumarvuppala/open-on-app/backend/README.md

 - **Frequency**: Every 60 seconds (configurable)
 - **Tasks**:
-  - Check all sealed/unfolding capsules
+  - Check all sealed capsules
-  - Update states based on unlock times
+  - Update states from 'sealed' to 'ready' when unlock time arrives
   - Trigger notifications when capsules become ready
   - Log all state transitions